krjoha/ai-lab-setfit/README.md

 ## Alternative 2: Setup in Kaggle Notebook (requires account verification with phone number)

 It's also possible to use Kaggle Notebooks for this workshop.
 That will give you access to a free GPU, which significantly speeds up training, and to install new packages from the internet.
 But it does require you to verify your account with Kaggle to prevent abuse of their service.
+You can find the [Kaggle notebook here](https://www.kaggle.com/code/diffus/ai-lab-2-setfit)

 ### Phone verification